xsltdev/nodejsdev.ru/docs/api/vm.md

     ```

 **Note:** Strictly speaking, in this mode, `node:vm` departs from the letter of
-the ECMAScript specification for [enqueing jobs][], by allowing asynchronous
+the ECMAScript specification for [enqueing jobs][enqueing jobs], by allowing asynchronous
 tasks from different contexts to run in a different order than they were
 enqueued.